Interesting Eilat ~ Israel

 Saturday afternoon I made reservations for a camel ride at sunset at Camel Ranch just outside the city.
-This was about a 20 minute cab ride and cost about 50 sheckels ($15-20) one way.
+This was about a 20-minute cab ride and cost about 50 shekels ($15-20) one way.
 We arrived a little early and met Rosey at the reception desk.
 She was bubbly and helpful and had us chill out for a while in bar area before we met Gil our camel leader and guide.

 What fun!
 I met Julie, my camel, Jon had Eva.
 Gil told us they only work with female camels because they are milder and nicer.
 Hmmm!
 They had one little one whose names was “shim sham” who was Julie’s daughter.
 She stuck close to me and we became friends….

-Our camel ride was an hour into the desert night as the golden sun set on the red and brown rock all along our trail.
-Riding a camel was similar to riding my horse when I was younger, except you should swing one leg around the (center loop) to have more balance.
+Our camel ride was an hour into the desert night as the golden sunset on the red and brown rock all along our trail.
+Riding a camel in Israel, was similar to riding my horse when I was younger, except you should swing one leg around the (center loop) to have more balance.
 They went really slow, nobody was galloping here.
 It was awkward at first and I kept waiting for them to spit but they just didn’t.

 Absolutely an unforgettable evening and everything I had expected and more ~ The camel ranch is over 30 years old and has an awesome ropes course too.

 Traveling to Jordan was very interesting to say the least.
 Our tour was a little expensive at $199/person and that was with a discount.
-It included our bus ride to Petra and entrance fee, as well as our lunch.
+Our tour included a bus ride to Petra and an entrance fee, as well as our lunch.
 It did not include Visa and Country entry fees leaving Israel ($55) and ($65) to get into Jordan.
 By the way, YOU WILL NEED AMERICAN DOLLARS for this exchange.
 We didn’t have this and unfortunately had to pay with Israeli Shekels (it wasn’t a good conversion rate either.)

 Please don’t let my experience taint your impression of visiting.
 I think overall it would be a shame to miss this experience for a few bad apples.
-Afterall, we have schysters in America too.
+After all, we have shysters in America too.